sdehoti/sp24-lab9/README.md

 ### Exercise 4: Strings

-Modify the framework so that strings are stored using escape charactersa like `\n` instead of being split across several lines.
+Modify the framework so that strings are stored using escape characters like `\n` instead of being split across several lines.

 I suggest doing this in `objects.py`.